b57-clouddevops/Daily-Notes/session-46.md

 Peering between the VPC's : ( Peering only works if source and destination CIDR's won't overlap )
     1) Can be done if both of the are in the same regions or different region
     2) Same account or different account.

+Transit Gateway : This is used if we have more than 2 VPC's to be peered.